 Australian companies are exploring and developing potash projects around the world.
 Find out more about ASX-listed potash stocks here.

-That said, quite a few ASX-listed companies are still exploring for potash, both in Australia and in other parts of the world.
+There are quite a few ASX-listed companies exploring, developing and producing potash both in Australia and in other parts of the world.
 To help those interested in the space learn which ASX-listed potash stocks are out there, we’ve put together a brief list.

-All companies included had market caps of over $25 million as of December 19, 2017.
-Read on to learn more about these potash-focused companies — and if we missed an ASX-listed potash stock with a market cap above $25 million, please let us know in the comments.
+All companies included had market caps of over AU$25 million as of August 11, 2020, and are listed in alphabetical order.
+Read on to learn more about these potash-focused companies — and if we missed an ASX-listed potash stock with a market cap above AU$25 million, please let us know in the comments.

 ASX-listed potash stocks

 Market cap: AU$119.83 million

 Agrimin owns the large-scale Mackay sulfate of potash (SOP) project, which is located on a Western Australian salt lake and covers 2,560 square kilometers.
 According to the company, Mackay holds the largest-known brine-hosted SOP resource in the world.

 A definitive feasibility study (DFS) for the project released in mid-2020 shows a post-tax net present value (NPV) of US$655 million at an 8 percent discount, and an internal rate of return of 21 percent.
 With the DFS in hand, Agrimin believes Mackay can be the world’s lowest-cost producer of SOP.
 Mackay has a maiden ore reserve of 20 million tonnes (Mt) of SOP.

 Australian Potash (ASX:APC)

 The Lake Wells potash project in Western Australia is Australian Potash’s main asset, though the company also holds a number of gold and base metals projects.
 At Lake Wells, the company is exploring for SOP, and is targeting domestic demand from Australian farmers.